McGondyGaming/STTC-TT/README.md

  - Tested in Chrome, stable builds will be tested in a few browsers (e.g. Firefox, Edge)

 ## Known Issues:
+- Rotating a map will not rotate slopes
 - Outside corner edges may not be generated
 - All image imported maps default to desert biome
    - Suggested work around: Create scenario in offical editor -> Save and close scenario -> Load `map.json` for tweaks